epam/edp-install/docs/operator-guide/install-ingress-nginx.md

 ## Installation

+!!! info
+    It is also possible to install NGINX Ingress Controller using the Helmfile.
+For details, please refer to the [Install via Helmfile](./install-via-helmfile.md#deploy-nginx-ingress-controller) page.

-To install ingress-nginx, follow the steps below:
+To install the ingress-nginx chart, follow the steps below:

-1. Create ingress-nginx namespace:
+1. Create an ingress-nginx namespace:

       kubectl create namespace ingress-nginx